yuzhoumo/edbox/README.md

 If EdBox fails due to network errors or is otherwise interrupted while archiving, restart the program and it will pick up where it left off.

+## Development

+If you would like to modify the web directory, please note that you may need to regnerate the included tailwind.css file (see tailwind docs).

 ## Acknowledgements
 - [smartspot2's Ed API](https://github.com/smartspot2/edapi)